 Attachment-based psychotherapy can be helpful if you find yourself wondering about how we got to where we are today.
 It can offer support facing up to some of the feelings and fears we may have hidden from ourselves.
 If relationships went awry in childhood or adulthood, or we feel alone, our ability to manage daily life can feel quite disrupted, even throwing us into crisis.
 Attachment-based psychotherapy at the core, holds the understanding of the importance that relationships offer to human growth and individual development throughout life, regardless of how one may choose to identify.

-Aims of Attachment Based Psychoanalytic Psychotherapy can include,
+Aims of Psychoanalytic Psychotherapy can include;

 ~ Developing a deeper understanding of oneself, why we do or behave in the ways we do

 ~ A better understanding of other people

-~ Improved ability to make and maintain relationships with others
+~ Improved ability to make and maintain relationships with others (including ourselves)

 ~ Healthier ways for coping with anxiety and stress

-~ Feeling less overwhelmed or weighed down to feel more spontaneous
+~ Feeling less overwhelmed or weighed down

 For me, it is important that you are seen and heard as an individual.
-I warmly invite and encourage you to bring, whatever feelings may be present for you in this moment.
-There is no limit to what can be discussed in psychotherapy and our discussions create new ways of understanding.
-The relationship which develops between us becomes an important part of the your therapy.
+I warmly invite and encourage you to bring, whatever feelings may be present in the moment, whether present or past.
+There is no limit to what can be discussed in psychotherapy and we might hope our discussions create new ways of understanding.
+Deciding who to trust is a very personal experience.

 Where and Contact

 If you prefer, you can call or text 07546 680358.

 I practice from HQ Therapy, Haggerston E8 & Stoke Newington N16.